Click here to email

-An experienced ADR practitioner with over 27 years as a litigator with a focus on construction litigation.
+An experienced ADR practitioner with over 27 years as a litigator with a focus on commercial and construction disputes.
 Mr. Kingsley has represented contractors, owners, design professionals, subcontractors, architects, engineers, suppliers, vendors, and, most frequently, sureties.
 Surety representation typically involves analyzing and resolving the competing claims and interests of owners, general contractors, design professionals, suppliers and subcontractors.
 For those reasons, such representation lends itself to mediation.
-Mr. Kingsley is comfortable and experienced in negotiating the resolution of multi-party construction disputes.
+He is comfortable and experienced in negotiating the resolution of hotly contested multi-party construction disputes.
+He has litigated post-closing disputes arising out of mergers and acquisitions, including net working capital disputes.
+He has litigated claims involving products liability, personal injury, toxic tort, nursing home liability, medical device claims, unsuitability claims against broker-dealers and lender liability claims.
+He has handled abuse and neglect claims against assisted care facilities.
+He has handled products cases involving industrial machinery and consumer products.
+He has handle cases involving sever head and brain injury.
+He has handles toxic tort cases involving asbestos, coal tar pitch, mold, benzene and therapeutic radiation.
 Mr. Kingsley has participated in over 100 mediations as a party advocate, has functioned as a mediator approximately a dozen times on cases involving a variety of issues.

 Partner at Stradley Ronon Stevens & Young, LLP, 2000 to the present; Associate, LeBoeuf Lamb Greene & MacRae LLP, 1996-2000; Associate, Eckert Seamans Cherin & Mellott LLC, 1996 - 1996.
 Mr. Kingsley is Chair of Stradley's Construction Practice Group and Stradley's ADR Practice Group.
 He is an experienced trial lawyer with a wealth of trial experience in a wide variety of cases before every type of forum.
-Mr. Kingsley has handled major construction disputes involving all aspects of construction and all types of projects, including roads, commercial buildings, residential buildings, reservoirs, retaining walls, high-rise buildings, sewer systems, airports, landscaping, schools, prisons, shopping centers, bridges, highways, and parking lots.
+Mr. Kingsley has handled major construction disputes involving all aspects of construction and all types of projects.
+He has litigated complicated contractual and commercial disputes including post-acquisition claims.
 He regularly writes and speaks on legal issues pertaining to construction and ADR.

 Mr. Kingsley has represented contractors, owners, design professionals, subcontractors, suppliers, engineers, architects and sureties for over 27 years.
 He has represented these parties in arbitration and mediation proceedings, bench trials and jury trials.
 He has represented clients in hundreds of construction disputes, most of which were resolved by a mediation.
 Disputes have included delay claims, differing site conditions, change order disputes, bid disputes, poor workmanship, defective materials, design errors, lost productivity claims, survey errors, warranty claims, latent defects, performance bond claims, payment bond claims and indemnity claims.
-Projects included roads, bridges, stadiums, high-rise construction, prisons, sewer systems, airports, and residential housing.
+Projects included roads, bridges, stadiums, high-rise construction, prisons, sewer systems, airports, commercial buildings, retaining walls, strip malls, irrigation systems, schools, reservoirs, parking lots, landscaping and residential housing.
 Mr. Kingsley is also an experienced arbitrator.
 He has served as a neutral in a variety of disputes ranging from large public mega-projects to residential home construction disputes.
 Mr. Kingsley frequently serves as an adjunct professor at Rutgers Law School, Camden, New Jersey, instructing students in trial tactics.

 J.D., magna cum laude, University of Pittsburgh School of Law (1991) B.A., magna cum laude, University of Pittsburgh (1988)